geocoder21/WhiteStarLine/Development.md

 4. display file data and information on a graphical user interface (GUI)
 5. write information out to a file

-#### Read in data
+#### 1. Read in data
 Since the functions for reading data in and writing out could be reused in a future program these were written in a separate file from the main code, named 'data_io.py'.
+The functions were therefore written so that web addresses could be updated in the main program as required.

 The radar and lidar data for this task were supplied as separate raster files, covering a 300m by 300m area of sea.
 The files were laid out in comma separated value (csv) format, with one line per image line and reading from top left of the grid to bottom right.